webOS-ports/webos-lib/README.md

 	{kind:"AppMenu", onSelect: "appMenuItemSelected", components: [{content:"Do something", ontap: "doSomething"}]}

+##ApplicationEvents

+A convenient subkind of enyo.Signals that outlines all of the webOS-specific events from webos-lib.

+**Example:**

+     {kind: "enyo.ApplicationEvents", onbackbutton: "handleBackGesture", onactivate: "handleActivate", ondeactivate: "handleDeactivate", onmenubutton: "handleMenuButton", onrelaunch: "handleRelaunch", onlowmemory:"handleLowMemory", onvirtualkeyboard: "handleVirtualKeyboard"}

 ##BackGesture

 A function that listens for the webOS Back Gesture and fires the onbackbutton signal.
 Both 2.x and Open webOS are supported, as well as phonegap and the Esc key on desktop browsers.